 - The French mendiants are a super easy treat to make with the kids and also make a great hostess gift.

 - Have you ever baked a yule log from scratch?
-It is easier than you think, let me take you step by step.
+It is easier than you think, let me take you to step by step.

 Did you make your own using this guide?
 Tag me on Instagram @bonappeteat or leave me a comment!
 I'd love to see!